 Data Warehouse is a blend of technologies and components for the strategic use of data.
 It collects and manages data from varied sources to provide meaningful business insights.
 It is the electronic storage of a large amount of information designed for query and analysis instead of transaction processing.
 It is a process of transforming data into information.

 A Data Lake is a storage repository that can store a large amount of structured, semi-structured, and unstructured data.
 It is a place to store every type of data in its native format with no fixed limits on account size or file.
 It offers a large amount of data quantity for increased analytical performance and native integration.

 Data Lake is like a large container which is very similar to real lake and rivers.
-Just like in a lake you have multiple tributaries coming in, a data lake has structured data, unstructured data, machine to machine, logs flowing through in real-time.
+Just like in a lake, you have multiple tributaries coming in; similarly, a data lake has structured data, unstructured data, machine to machine, logs flowing through in real-time.